 Divide dough in half, flatten dough on waxed paper, cover and chill until dough is firm.

 Preheat oven to 325 degrees.

 After a chill time, Roll out to 1/2 inch thickness on a floured surface.
 Then cut into 1 1/2" circles, press designs on top if desired. (you can use cookie cutters if you wish.)

 cover cookie sheet with cookie sheets waxed paper.

 Bake for 18 to 20 minutes.
 Cool slightly and then transfer to wire rack to further cool.
-Recipe makes Approximately 2 dozen cookie.
-Depending on size of cookie cutter.
+The recipe makes Approximately 2 dozen cookie.
+Depending on the size of cookie cutter.

 If desired when cookies are cool, dust lightly with powdered sugar.